 Visit Mycenae, Nauplion City, and Epidaurus

-Take pictures of the “Old Town” Nauplion and the Fortress of Palamidi surrounding by the seawater (10 min.
+Take pictures of the “Old Town” Nauplion and the Fortress of Palamidi surrounded by seawater (10 min.
 Stop).

 Explore the breathtaking Epidaurus Ancient Theater, built in the 4th century BC.
 This colossal theater still boasts fabulous acoustics also visit the Sanctuary of Asklepios a mythological birthplace of Asklepios, the Greek God of Healing.